Back Updated: 2025-10-20 Statistical Simulation, Wei Li

 A more general approach is to solve the following system of equations: \[M^\top\pi^\top = r^\top,\] where \(M\) is a \(K \times K\) matrix that removes the last column of \(I-P\) in \([I-P, 1]\), and \(r\) is a \(1 \times K\) vector \((0, 0, \ldots, 0, 1)\).

-Limiting distribution: A Markov Chain has a limiting distribution if \[ \pi_j = \lim_{n\to \infty} p_{ij}^n, \] exits and the distribution is independent of the starting state.
+Limiting distribution: A Markov Chain has a limiting distribution if \[ \pi_j = \lim_{n\to \infty} p_{ij}^{[n]}, \] exits for all state \(i, j\) and the distribution is independent of the starting state \(i\).
 This basically says that the long-run distribution \(P(X^{(n)}=j) \to \pi_j\) as \(n \to \infty\) and is independent of the state at time \(0\).
+Intuitively, the chain “forgets” where it started - its distribution stabilizes over time to a unique equilibrium \(\pi\), which is the same for all initial states.

 Regular Markov chains